 Pharoah Sanders is gone now.
 The record remains.
 I keep coming back to it.

-And yet the record keeps doing something to me that I can't reduce to a description of what it contains.
-I've sat with it in grief and in contentment and in the peculiar numbness that arrives between the two, and it functions in all three states — not by being neutral but by being large enough to contain multiple emotional readings.
+The record keeps doing something to me that I can't reduce to a description of what it contains.
+I've sat with it in grief and in contentment and in the peculiar numbness that arrives between the two, and it functions in all three states, not by being neutral but by being large enough to contain multiple emotional readings.
 The music that can do that is very rare.
 Most music stakes out a specific emotional territory and offers it to listeners who are in the right territory to receive it.
 Promises seems to work on a different principle, something more like a space you can bring different things into and have them met differently each time.
 Pharoah Sanders understood this.
-You can hear it in the way he plays — not with a single emotion but with an attention to what the moment requires, which changes as the record changes, which changes as you change.
+You can hear it in the way he plays, not with a single emotion but with an attention to what the moment requires, which changes as the record changes, which changes as you change.
 This is music made by people who have been listening for a very long time, and it sounds like it.